 Wide range of expertise

 More than 20 specialists and subspecialists are available to see patients at the Yale Medicine CMC, including some who have strong ties to Fairfield Country.
-Frank DiFazio, MD, and Craig Tifford, MD, formerly practiced as part of the Orthopaedic Surgery and Sports Medicine Center.
-They expect to continue their relationships with referring physicians in the area as they move their practice to the new center.
+Craig Tifford, MD, medical director of the new center, formerly practiced as part of the Orthopaedic Surgery and Sports Medicine Center.
+He expects to continue his relationship with referring physicians in the area as they move their practice to the new center.

 “Having imaging equipment and physical therapy on site does make a difference,” Schuman says.
 “When you have to go to another facility for those things, it's inconvenient. and time-consuming.
 I prefer having everything under one roof.”